ablattmann/Bachelorarbeit/README.md

 pip_requirements.txt
 ```

-To train and test the moel, create a new environment, upgrade pip and install the dependencies via
+To train and test the model, create a new environment, upgrade pip and install the dependencies via
 ```
 pip install -r pip_requirements.txt
 ```